hvianna/audioMotion.js/README.md

 ### Smoothing

 Average constant used to smooth values between analysis frames.
-Lower values may produce better	results for faster tempo songs.
+Lower values make the analyzer react faster to changes, and may look better with faster tempo songs.
+Increase it if the animation looks too "jumpy".
 Default is 0.5.

 ### Gradient